remp2020/remp/Mailer/README.md

 before executing the examples.

-All examples use `XXX` as a default value for authorization token, please replace it with the real token API token that can be acquired in the REMP SSO.
+All examples use `XXX` as a default value for authorization token, please replace it with the real token API token which can be acquired in the REMP SSO.

 API responses can contain following HTTP codes: